vnczalt-17/project_7/README.md

 - Every material within this repo is meant for building portfolios of students.

-- Solution of the projects, hands-on trainings or coding challenges etc. will not be shared within this repo.
+- Solution of the projects, hands-on trainings or coding challenges will not be shared within this repo.

 - Students of Clarusway can clone/download this repo to get the latest materials related to their trainings.